My passion for natural self-healing started when I was very young. I admired my

 I started LDN during November 2011.
 It was a crazy month adjusting to it.
 Thank goodness for the “Starting LDN” facebook group.
-Deb Anderson was and still is great support for me.
+Deb Anderson the founder was and still is great support for me.
 She supported me through the adjustment period.
 LDN works rapidly to modulate your immune system; it is amazing.
-I had to decrease my thyroid medicine as I went within weeks from hypo to hyper thyroid, which made my heart feel like it was pounding out of my chest.
+I had to decrease my thyroid medicine as within weeks I have gone from hypo to hyper thyroid, which made my heart feel like it was pounding out of my chest.
 You have to start very slowly with LDN, upping the dose one month at a time.
 Once I got through that first month, I already felt like I was cured.
 My energy came back and my pain was gone.
 Life was great.
 Then I got the phone call ….
 Hello Dee?
-Dr. Schultz got your Lyme results back and you will need to make an appointment to start treatment because you have tested positive for chronic lyme disease.
+Dr. Schultz got your Lyme results back and you will need to make an appointment because you have tested positive for chronic lyme disease!!!

 Jane, founder of Jane’s Herbs (www.janesherbs.com), put me on a 4-month parasite colon cleanse, Swedish bitters to clean my blood, and teasel root for my joint pain.
 I totally focused on self care.
 I learned to meditate and about breathing techniques that enabled me to minimize my pain and emotional distress.
 I went and continue to go for acupuncture and massage therapy regularly.
 My life got better and better (and continues) as I turned my life around with proper nutrition, exercise and healing all aspects of my life.

 Essential oils came into my life when a yoga instructor told me she healed her thyroid using them.
 She had a book that referenced different aliments, and Lyme disease was among them.
 I ordered the oils recommended for Lyme disease.
 I discovered in order for the body to heal, it needed to be at a certain energetic frequency level.
-The oils had high frequencies, so if you apply them topically or internally, you automatically raise your vibration.
+The oils had high frequencies, so if you apply them topically or internally, you automatically raise your vibration/frequency.
 This concept was very intriguing to me.
 I use the oils to raise my energetic vibration so I can heal quicker.
 Everyone around me noticed a difference in me once I started using the oils.
-I love essential oils.
+To this day, I love essential oils and can not live a day without them.
 Learn more about oils here.
 Learn more about energetic frequencies here.

 Phyto-Cannabinoids (Cannabis Oil)

-Throughout the year of 2017 I was introduced to Cannabis oil from the hemp plant.
+Throughout the year of 2017 I was introduced to cannabis oil (CBD).
 The

 most intriguing thing to me was learning that we all have an endocannabinoid system.
 And guess what mine was very deactivated!
 Using the oil turned things around fast.
 Read more here.